Phoenix Self-Driving Car Accident Lawyer

 How Do You Prove Liability in a Self-Driving Car Accident Case?

-To recover compensation after a self-driving car accident, you need to show that another party caused your injuries and is liable for the consequences.
+To recover compensation after a self-driving car accident, you must show that another party caused your injuries and is liable for the consequences.
 Sometimes, the driver may have committed an error, making them negligent.
 In other cases, a defective component, such as the vehicle’s sensors or software, may be to blame.

 Some of the evidence you can use to establish liability for a crash includes police reports, medical records, photos from the crash scene, expert testimony, surveillance footage, and eyewitness accounts.